bergaman9/contro-bot/README.md

 - `/whois`: Get information about a member.
 - `/server_info`: Get details about the server.
 - `/avatar`: Display a member's avatar.
+- `/copy_emoji`: Copy an emoji from another server if the bot is a member of that server.

 #### 📊 **Invite Tracker**
 - `/leaderboard`: Show the invite leaderboard of the server.